learning-zone/react-basics/README.md

 `StrictMode` is a tool for highlighting potential problems in an application.
 Like `Fragment`, `StrictMode` does not render any visible UI.
 It activates additional checks and warnings for its descendants.
 Strict mode checks are run in development mode only; they do not impact the production build.

-It can enabled strict mode for any part of application.

 ```js
 import React from 'react';